Adityamech/AWS-Infrastructure-setup-using-Terraform/README.md

 # Terraform-AWS-Project

-In This project, I write AWS Infrastructure using Terraform to Create a VPC and deploy 2 applications in different availability zones.
-We will also create a load balancer to balance the load between the instances automatically.
+In This Terraform AWS project!
+I automated AWS infrastructure using Terraform to deploy two applications in different availability zones, set up a VPC, and configure a load balancer to handle traffic seamlessly.

 ![Alt text](Assets/TerraformInfrastructureDiagram.png)